-Hugh D. Keating ›
+Email: Hugh D. Keating ›

-Memberships in professional associations include the Harrison County Bar Association, Mississippi Bar, American Bar Association, Mississippi Bankruptcy Conference, American Association for Justice, American Inns of Court, and International Right of Way Association.
+Memberships in professional associations include the Harrison County Bar Association, The Mississippi Bar, American Bar Association, Mississippi Municipal Attorneys Association, American Inns of Court, American Land Title Association and Mississippi Land Title Association.

 In 2006, Hugh completed the Education for Ministry (EFM) program sponsored by the University of the South, School of Theology.
 He is a former Sr. Warden, Jr. Warden and Vestryman at St. Marks Episcopal Church, Gulfport, Mississippi.